Nikon D500 vs Sony RX100

 Studio photographers will appreciate that the Nikon D500 (unlike the RX100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the RX100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 was succeeded by the Sony RX100 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is the Nikon D500 better than the Sony RX100 or vice versa?
 The listing below highlights the relative strengths of the two models.